asujaykk/Yolov7-Multi-Object-tracking/README.md

-# Yolov7_Object_detection_and_tracking
+# Yolov7_Multi_Object_tracking
-An object detection and tracking with object position and template matching.
+An object detection and tracking with based on nearest object match.
+The system use Yolov7 inference for object detection and recognition and then a location based tracker for object tracking